roridev/RORIdev/README.md

 - [packr](https://github.com/roridev/packr) - Haskell, Stack.
 - [moesharp](https://github.com/roridev/moesharp) - Scraping, DOM.

-*The fact that something is listed here doesn't mean i like the code i've written this is just stuff i did i consider **not bad enough** to go to the section below.*
+*The fact that something is listed here doesn't mean i like the code i've written this is just stuff i consider **not bad enough** to go to the section below.*

 The treasures
 ---